18F/18f.gsa.gov/_posts/2015-09-28-web-design-standards.md

 bits.
 Major kudos to Mike Bland and Alison Rowland for making [18F Pages](https://18f.gsa.gov/2015/05/14/18Fpages/) work seamlessly for this project.*

-*And finally, a special shout out to Julia Elman for her hard work in getting this thing off the ground and to John Yuda for seeing us through to the end!*
+*A special shout out to Julia Elman for her hard work in getting this thing off the ground and to John Yuda for seeing us through to the end.
+And thanks to Code for America's Norris Hung and Frances Berriman for their contributions to this project.*